oracle/rwloadsim/docs/QUEUEING.md

 ## Queuing system simulations
-One of the purposes of rwloasim is to run simulation of On Line Transaction Processing applications.
+One of the purposes of rwloadsim is to run simulation of On Line Transaction Processing applications.
 It is often assumed that such applications have random "arrival rates" of in-coming transactions such as users using a web-site or making telephone calls.